 Record inflow in Treasury inflation-protected securities-BofA

-LONDON, June 26 (Reuters) - Investors have poured $2.6 billion into Treasury inflation-protected securities (TIPS) in the week to Wednesday, BofA said on Friday, the largest amount ever.
+LONDON, June 26 (Reuters) - Investors have poured $2.6 billion into Treasury inflation-protected securities (TIPS) in the week to Wednesday, BofA said on Friday, the largest amount ever, as they prepare for inflation to finally pick up.

 U.S. stocks and oil were on course for the best quarterly return in 50 years, BofA said in the report.